jcrayb/ie411-project/README.md

 The repository also contains the "illustration" folder.
 This contains any extra scripts which were used to create explanatory images for the paper.

+The final images can be found in the "final_images" folder.
+It contains both the output images from the full problem ("new_img.png") and the optimized problem ("optimized.png")

 Here is the final image after 25 iterations:
 <div style="display: block;
     margin:auto;